gigapr/EventsStore/README.md

 To receive new events notifications subscribe via WebSocket to `/subscribe?topic=eventType`

-To run the [client example](./client/client.go) from the client directory run
+To run the [client example](./client/client.go) from the client directory run:

 ```
 go run client.go